Are You Keeping Too Much Money in the Bank? Here’s How to Tell

 “This money should be kept separate from your regular checking account to avoid accidental spending or the temptation to use funds for anything other than an emergency,” Anastasio says.

 Keeping those savings in a bank account (instead of an investment account) means you can access them when you need to, but it also means you have a lot of money sitting in one place, depreciating with interest.
-To keep the value of your emergency fund high, keep it in a high-yield savings account; Marcus and SoFi both offer accounts with at least 2 percent APY, so your emergency fund will continue to grow.
-(Most online banks offer higher interest rates than their brick-and-mortar peers.)
+To keep the value of your emergency fund high, keep it in a high-yield savings account; interest rates have plummeted during the coronavirus pandemic and economic crisis, but chances are that the 2 percent rates we enjoyed in 2019 will return at some point.

 There’s no one-size-fits-all answer to how much you should keep in your checking account, unfortunately, because everyone’s monthly expenses are different.
 There are a few ways to determine how much to keep in the account, though.